Sketching Observing Program Coordinator:

-Fixative spray to lightly fix the sketch once finished
+- Fixative spray to lightly fix the sketch once finished

-To receive your certification, please contact the Sketching Observing Award Coordinator.
+To receive your certification, please contact the Sketching Observing Program Coordinator.
 Include your name, mailing address, email address, phone number, society affiliation, and to whom the certification should be sent.

 Sketching Observing Program Coordinator